Time-Uniform Error Bound for Temporal Coarse Graining in Markovian Open Quantum Systems

 Beyond the ultra-weak coupling regime, various derivations have been proposed, including the partial RWA~\citep{Vogt2013,Jeske2015,Hartmann2020}, the time-averaging procedure~\citep{Lidar2001,Majenz2013}, and the geometric-arithmetic approximation for the Kossakowski matrix and its variants~\citep{Davidovic2020,Nathan2020,Mori2025_strong}.
 While the partial RWA relies on an assumption on the energy spectrum of the system Hamiltonian, the other two can be applied with full generality.
 It is theoretically considered that these GKSL quantum master equations achieve the same accuracy level as the Redfield equation, although numerical calculations have shown that different GKSL equations quantitatively behave in different manners~\citep{Hartmann2020}.
-In previous works, rigorous error bounds have been obtained for individual approximation schemes, but they ensure the accuracy only at short times; a typical error bound increases with time linearly~\citep{Nathan2020} or exponentially~\citep{Mozgunov2020}.
+In previous works, rigorous error bounds have been obtained for individual approximation schemes, but they ensure the accuracy only at short times; a typical error bound increases with time linearly~\citep{Nathan2020} or exponentially~\citep{Mozgunov2020,Burgarth2026}.
 An exception is the one obtained by \citet{Merkli2020}: a time-uniform error bound is obtained for the Davies equation in the ultra-weak coupling regime.
 Beyond the ultra-weak coupling regime, it is challenging to obtain a rigorous error bound that remains small at arbitrarily long times.
+We note that \citet{Nathan2024} established the accuracy of the steady state of the GKSL equation derived via the geometric-arithmetic approximation, representing a significant step in this direction.

 In this letter, we give a \emph{time-uniform} error bound for general approximation schemes going from the Redfield equation to a GKSL equation in a finite open quantum system.
 They include all the approximations mentioned earlier~\citep{Vogt2013,Jeske2015,Hartmann2020,Lidar2001,Majenz2013,Davidovic2020,Nathan2020,Mori2025_strong}, as well as the traditional rotating-wave approximation~\citep{Davies1974} in the ultra-weak coupling regime.
 It is done by introducing a unified picture of coarse graining in a broad sense.
 Our result rigorously shows that various approximations beyond the ultra-coupling regime induce a time-independent error that behaves as $(\gamma\tauB)^{\frac{\alpha}{1+\alpha}}$, where $\alpha>0$ is a constant that depends on the detailed approximation scheme, and $\gamma$ and $\tauB$ denote the dissipation strength and the bath correlation time, respectively, both of which are precisely defined later.
 See \cref{fig:result} for a schematic picture of our main result.